microsoft/Kusto-Query-Language/doc/isnullfunction.md

 **Returns**

-True or false depending on the whether the value is null or not null.
+True or false, depending on whether or not the value is null.

 **Notes**